brandonbloom/cljs-vdom/README.md

 The playground code uses an example "mini-framework" called [bbloom.vdom.syntax][4].
 This mini-framework predates the [IDom protocol][5] and violates encapsulation.
 The mini-framework will be rewritten/eliminated soon.
-My forthcoming framework relies on the IDom, so the protocol is likely to remain somewhat stable.
+My forthcoming framework relies on IDom, so the protocol is likely to remain somewhat stable.

 ## Goals